What's the difference between 4K Ultra HD, HDR, and Xbox One X Enhanced games?

 Most TVs that support Dolby Vision will also support HDR10, so for the best HDR experience, enable both on your Xbox.
 However, if your TV supports Dolby Vision but not HDR10, you’ll get HDR from your Xbox only while viewing apps that use Dolby Vision.

-To see if your TV supports Dolby Vision on Xbox, check your console’s 4K TV Details (Settings > Display & sound > Video output > 4K TV details), or check the list from Dolby.
+To see if your TV supports Dolby Vision on Xbox, check your console’s 4K TV Details (Settings > General > TV & display options > 4K TV details), or check the list from Dolby.

 Note The linked file is in English only.

 Games that are said to be Xbox One X Enhanced offer one or more of the following benefits over non-Enhanced editions:

 - Higher resolution (up to 4K, depending on your TV)